-In general, most sober living homes in Houston will provide safe and sober housing at an affordable rate compared to renting or buying a home on your own.
-Since most sober living homes also provide Wi-Fi, kitchen appliances, washers and dryers, and furniture, residents don’t have to worry about paying for individual internet plans, utilities, or furnishing a home.
-Rent is generally just a single payment collected on a monthly basis.
+Our sober living homes in Houston provide safe and sober housing at an affordable rate compared to renting or buying a home on your own.
+Since our sober living homes also provide Wi-Fi, kitchen appliances, washers and dryers, and furniture, residents don’t have to worry about paying for individual internet plans, utilities, or furnishing a home.
+Rent is just a single payment collected on a monthly basis.

 Top 5 Things to Look for in a Sober Living Home, ¾ House, or Halfway House

 tIf you’re searching for a sober living home or halfway house in Houston, TX, here are the top five things to look for.

 - Safe living environment: A reputable sober living home will put its residents’ safety first, above everything else.
 Before choosing a sober living home, schedule a tour (if possible) and view the home for yourself.
 Take note of the way residents and staff treat one another, the state of the home itself, its location, and the way you feel while you’re there.
 If you feel unsafe and uncomfortable, chances are, that sober living home isn’t a good fit for you.